 Paying for kids: You do not need to register your baby and toddler, but we do ask that you register older kids who you expect will eat with the group.
 Our suggested sliding scale for kids is $0–$50, but we encourage you to pay what feels appropriate based on your child and your situation.

 Where the money goes: We feel that it’s important for our community to know what our costs are so that everyone understands how their contribution is being used.
 All of the money collected goes into putting this event on.
 Our goal is simply to break even.
 If we have a few dollars left over, that will be used as seed money for next year.
-(Note: In the last few years, thanks to our community’s generosity, we have started accumulating a small surplus.
-The organizing committee is currently deciding how to use that surplus — travel grants? helping workshop leaders pay for materials? helping start new swaps in other locations? — and will post here once we make a decision!)
+Note: In the last few years, thanks to our community’s generosity, we have started accumulating a small surplus.
+The organizing committee decided to use this to continue to have the sliding scale start at $0 and to cover workshop materials costs up to $75.

 Rental of Camp Wilmot $2500